Public Service Weekend 2021

 - An introduction to personal leadership development offered through group coaching

-- Advice and guidance on applying to graduate school
+- Advice and guidance on applying to graduate school and pursuing public interest careers

 The conference will be 100% online and will included a diverse mix of activities – both synchronous and asynchronous -- designed to teach students about Public Interest Technology and give them a taste of what graduate public policy school is like.
 The preliminary schedule is as follows: